Last Updated on November 4, 2021 by Jim Ferri

 Now further away, I returned a few weeks ago to experience this non-stop carnival once again.
 It’s still as raucous and colorful as ever, perhaps even more so then during Spring Break.

 South Beach is actually more of an experience than a place, and it teems with tourists and beautiful people 24/7.
-They sunbathe surfside by day and bathe in the cacophony of sound and light along Ocean Drive come night.
+They sunbathe along the ocean by day and bathe in the cacophony of sound and light along Ocean Drive come night.
 At one point or another, many flock to pedestrian-only Lincoln Road, SoBe’s shopping and dining mecca on steroids.

 Despite its reputation as a place where the young party, South Beach does attract people of all ages.

-But I also saw a surprising number of families and older travelers, including many Europeans.
+But you also see a surprising number of families and older travelers, including many Europeans.
 Many of them tend to breakfast in the cafés along Ocean Drive long before many others awaken.

 One of the things that attract the older crowd is SoBe’s grand architecture.